MoparClassic/MoparClassic/README.md

 Setup
 ======
-Install the Java 7 JRE and JDK
+Install the Java 7 JRE and JDK<br>
 Install Apache Ant and Apache Ivy

 Ensure all the paths are set correctly.